dachakra-coderabbit/PRdemo-extension/README.md

 [GitHub REST API Docs](https://docs.github.com/en/rest)

-### GitHub GraphQL API
+#### GitHub GraphQL API
 **What it's for:** Checking if review threads are resolved **Endpoint:** `https://api.github.com/graphql`

 GraphQL gives us access to review thread metadata that isn't available in REST.
 Specifically, we need the `isResolved` field to know if someone marked a comment as resolved.
-We also check comment bodies for "Addressed in commit" text as a fallback.
+We also check comment bodies for "✅ Addressed in commit" text

 [GitHub GraphQL API Docs](https://docs.github.com/en/graphql)

-### Why Both?

-REST API has better search capabilities.
-GraphQL has better thread metadata.
-We use REST to find PRs, then GraphQL to enrich each comment with resolution status.
-The combo gives us the full picture.

-## Rate Limits
+### Rate Limits

 GitHub's rate limits depend on authentication: